Activities in Santorini Island

 Due to the volcanic activity on the island, Santorini’s beaches differ from others in Greece, whereby the beaches have either black or red coloured sand.

-Amongst the most popular beaches are Perivolas Beach, Perissa Beach, Kamari Beach, Vlychada and the Red beach of Akrotiri These organized beaches feature sun beds and umbrella’s for rent, beach sports and tavern’s near by.
+Amongst the most popular beaches are Perivolos Beach, Perissa Beach, Kamari Beach, Vlychada and the Red beach of Akrotiri These organized beaches feature sun beds and umbrella’s for rent, beach sports and tavern’s nearby.

-In the peak season, Perivolas Beach is very popular and features beach bars such as the Chili Bar, Wet Stories, the Cayo and/or the Gogo Bar.
-If you prefer something quieter, then there is a large choice of Greek taverns on all beaches with soft playing Greek music where you can enjoy fresh fish and other local specialties.
+In the peak season, Perivolos Beach is very popular and features many beach bars, café and restaurants.
+If you prefer something quieter, then there is a large choice of Greek taverns on all beaches with soft playing Greek or International music where you can enjoy fresh fish and other local specialties.